 During our vet students' first three years they get the same 'Cambridge experience' as any Cambridge undergraduate, and in their 'clinical' years, they become members of the College's graduate community: our 'Middle Combination Room', as it is rather archaically known, was recently voted the best of any Cambridge college.

-While vet students at any university have to work hard, we beleive it is important that you have time to do lots of other things too - and there is a bewildering range of sporting, cultural, recreational and social opportunities at Catz and the in the wider University.
+While vet students at any university have to work hard, we believe it is important that you have time to do lots of other things too - and there is a bewildering range of sporting, cultural, recreational and social opportunities at Catz and the in the wider University.

 The college offers generous travel grants to undergraduates (the first three years before the BA degree) and graduates (the three years between the BA and VetMB degrees), which can be sought to support veterinary extramural studies (EMS) in the UK and abroad.
 Another consequence of our long veterinary tradition is the well-stocked veterinary section in the College Library - which saves our students a great deal of expenditure.

-Also, if you click at the 'Beyond St Catharine's' menu tab, one of the graduates profiled is a vet student!
+Also, if you click the 'Beyond St Catharine's' menu tab, one of the graduates profiled is a vet student!

 Admissions to the veterinary course are carried out by the different colleges - you do not apply directly to the Veterinary School.
 This means you can make the most of individual colleges' admissions offices if you wish to ask for advice or guidance.